IanLondon/solarpunk-drifters/infrastructure/README.md

 1. Manually publish a new verion of your container image to ECR and make note of the URL.
 2. Check `ProdEnvLetter` to see which environment (A or B) is production.
 Pick the opposite letter!
 Eg if `ProdEnvLetter` is "A", we'll use "B" in the next step.
-3. Do `aws cloudfront --stack-name YOUR_STACK_NAME --use-previous-template --parameters ParameterKey=ContainerImageUrlB,ParameterValue=YOUR_NEW_IMAGE_URL` (assuming "B" is the current testing environment.
+3. Do `aws cloudformation update-stack --stack-name YOUR_STACK_NAME --use-previous-template --parameters ParameterKey=ContainerImageUrlB,ParameterValue=YOUR_NEW_IMAGE_URL` (assuming "B" is the current testing environment.
 If "A" is currently testing, use the `ContainerImageUrlA` parameter instead).

 TODO: make a script do this